Quantum Phase diagrams and transitions for Chern topological insulators: Lattice Implementation

 Here, $a_i$ and $b_i$ denote the first and second-nearest neighbors vectors respectively while the new vectors $c_i$ are the third-nearest neighbors.
 The phase diagram is shown in Figure ~\ref{fig:haldane3nn}.
 The Hamiltonian remains $2\times2$ and the $h_3$ component remained the same because the third nearest neighbors are of the opposite species to the central atom.
 The third-nearest neighbor model hosts a phase with a Chern number $C=2$ \cite{Sticlet2013}.

-From the correspondence between the Chern number and the mapping degree, we expect the image of the mapping $H(k): T^2\to \R^3$ to have a degree $2$ for certain points in the phase diagram Figure~\ref{fig:haldane3nn}.
+From the correspondence between the Chern number and the mapping degree, the image of the mapping $H(k): T^2\to \R^3$ has to have degree $2$ for the corresponding points in the phase diagram Figure~\ref{fig:haldane3nn}.
 For example, the image of the map for $m=0$, $\phi=\frac{\pi}{2}$ and $t_3=0.35$ is shown in Figure~\ref{fig:rosec-2}.
-The map's restriction to the plane $h_3(k)=0$ is homotopic to the rose curve shown in Figure~\ref{fig:D} with $d=1$, $d^{\prime}=-2$ and $t=\frac{1}{4}$.
+The map's restriction to the plane $h_3(k)=0$ is isotopic to the rose curve shown in Figure~\ref{fig:D} with $d=1$, $d^{\prime}=-2$ and $t=\frac{1}{4}$.
+Here the isotopy preserves the intersection points and fixes these at $0$.

-Calculating the Chern number using the connection involves numerically evaluating a complicated integral.
+We remark that calculating the Chern number using the connection involves numerically evaluating a complicated integral.
 Analytically, we can compute the map degree from the ray method.
 However, this involves solving increasingly higher-degree polynomials which becomes impractical after the the fourth nearest-neighbor \cite{Sticlet2013}.
 Moreover, the construction of these high Chern number models depend on tuning the interaction parameters to obtain a slice with high Chern numbers.
 This becomes increasingly harder as the dimension of the parameter space increases with each new interaction.
-Applying the method of commensurate sublattices we obtain Hamiltonians with higher Chern number for Graphene in a simpler way.
+However, applying the method of commensurate sublattices we obtain Hamiltonians with higher Chern number for Graphene in a simpler way.
 The resulting Hamiltonian when considering neighbors that are $N$ times further than first-nearest neighbors is then:

 Where we emphasized that the distant neighbors effectively implement the mapping $f_{d_1,d_2}:T^2\to T^2, (\theta_1,\theta_2)\mapsto (d_1\theta_1, d_2\theta_2)$ whose degree is $d_1d_2$.
 Here, $d_1=d_2=N$ and the resulting Hamiltonian has a Chern number $C=N^2$.
 Concretely, in the Haldane model, we can take the interactions at a distance $N=4$ multiples of the original.
 Assuming that the side of the hexagon has length $1$, then we consider the blue atoms at distance $4$ and the red atoms at distance $4\sqrt{3}$.
 It can be checked explicitly that there are only three blue atoms and six red atoms at these distances.
 Further, their vectors are just an integer multiple of the original Haldane model with distances $1,\sqrt{3}$; see Figure ~\ref{fig:Haldanefarnns}.